reflex-dev/reflex-web/docs/wrapping-react/more-wrapping-examples.md

     tag = "Page"

     size: Var[str]
-    # here we are wrapping style prop but as this is ... we mist name it something else and then change thee name with rename props
+    # here we are wrapping style prop but as style is a reserved name in Reflex we must name it something else and then change this name with rename props method
     theme: Var[dict]

     _rename_props: dict[str, str] = {